 Many people and publications have confirmed one or more of my conclusions, even if they took no heed to the subtext of their words, intentions and deeds.

 The natural world has placed some heart-wrenching wonders before my eyes.
 Each new revelation confirmed our entitlement to abundance and justice in peace -- to the benevolence of the God of Love and the Comforter Jesus promised us, pending His return.
-Could it be Mohammed?
+Could that have been Mohammed?

-Until we mass-produce PeaceWorld, our past offers not much more appeal than the average psychopath who declares himself our evangelist, champion and moral arbiter.
+Until we mass-produce World Peace, our history offers us no more benefit than that offered by the average psychopath who declares himself our evangelist, führer (leader), champion or moral arbiter.

 I am grateful to Govind Naidu, Professor of Political Science at the University of Alaska, Anchorage.
 Onto his desk the mails fluttered my unsolicited little manuscript at its earliest stage.
 His thought-provoking reply galvanized this odd quest of mine.
 After one ephemeral telephone call, I settled for his unique inspiration.

 I owe undying thanks to Ted Fagin: affable neighbor, gentleman gambler, anarchist, bibliophile and Dog Soldier: the mentor I prayed for and now grieve.
 Cheerily, he set aside his terminal affliction and grave misgivings about the content of this book, to mentor me English.
 Thanks also to sister Leslie who landscaped my text after Ted had undertaken its civil engineering, to Karen for calling me beyond my comfort zone, and to Jill and her passion for fairness.

 My best friends Doug Dean and Paul Lackman plowed through rough drafts of this text and offered me many more suggestions than their few attributions suggest—Doug, from first drafts until his regretted demise so painfully long ago, and Paul more recently.